Noela Evans wrote: “Challenge is a dragon with a gift in its mouth – tame the dragon and the gift is yours!”

 It’s pretty rare to find a guitar that truly sounds unique.
 The Turser JT-200 with modified pups has finally flown me there tho’, and I always relish coaxing out his fire for a session or a gig.

-Now if only a raging wave of fire would shoot out of its mouth when I solo above the 12th fret. lol
+Now if only a raging wave of fire would shoot out of its mouth when I solo above the 12th fret!

 So, until I can coax such out of our lava-breathed friend, I ask you: do you have a guitar with a signature sound?
 Have you ever snagged an axe with impressive detailing?
 Do you have an instrument that you just love to play like I do Bruce??
 If so, tell us!
 Share the flame in the Comments section, and warm all our ears with the telling!

 If the Turser Serpent has you G.A.S.-ing for piles of gold in a distant mountain lair, FRET not… this is an affordable beast of prey.
-Check out its specs and lowest price here.
+Check out the specs and this low price:

 But beware… the eyes of a dragon can hypnotize even the strongest of heart!